Frederic Laloux, the best-selling author of Reinventing Organizations, talks about finding purpose in work and in life.

 These experiments are pretty fragile.
 The antibodies of the system are strong.
 But if you try, at least you will have had a better life for a while, and those around you will have experienced something different.
 Think of it as drilling a hole in the edifice.
-If more and more people drill a hole, there will come a time when the edifice with crumble.
+If more and more people drill a hole, there will come a time when the edifice will crumble.

 An important question to ask yourself is how much risk you're willing to take.
 I feel strongly that the degree of risk you're willing to take depends on if you have a plan B. Without a plan B, risk can easily become a problem for your career, so you feel powerless and only take baby steps.
 If you have a plan B, you can take more risks and be more active in pursuing the life you want.

 I encourage you to experiment.
 Listen to the life that wants to be lived through you.

 How do you let life live through you?